deleterium/dcs_on_linux/README.md

 Due to the various differences between distributions, issues with (HOTAS) controls can be hard to nail down, especially when Wine is involved - adding another layer of potentional problems.
 Users experiencing issues with controllers are advised to read through [the information here](https://github.com/bradley-r/Linux-Controller-Fixes/).

+### SteamVR

+The game seems to work fine with steamVR.
+This is only possible in the steam version, and seems to currently only work in proton 6.3.8 (possibly in future proton versions, but not GE or TKG)
+Currently the game only runs in proton 9+, so if you have updated info about VR, please contribute.

 ## Outdated fixes